 Net revenue.
-Net revenue was \$563 million for the quarter ended January 29, 2012, compared to \$550 million for the quarter ended January 30, 2011, an increase of \$13 million or 2%.
-The slight increase in net revenue was primarily due to strength in the wireless communication target markets, largely offset by continued weakness in our industrial target market.
+Net revenue was \$577 million for the fiscal quarter ended April 29, 2012, compared to \$560 million for the fiscal quarter ended May 1, 2011, an increase of \$17 million or 3%.
+Net revenue was \$1,140 million for the two fiscal quarters ended April 29, 2012, compared to \$1,110 million for the two fiscal quarters ended May 1, 2011, an increase of \$30 million or 3%.
+The increase in net revenue was primarily due to strength in the wireless communication target markets, largely offset by weakness in our industrial target market.

 Our three largest target markets, by revenue, are wireless communications, wired infrastructure and industrial and automotive electronics, with computer and consumer computing peripherals typically representing a much smaller percentage of our overall net revenue.
 The percentage of total net revenue generated by sales in each of our target markets varies from quarter to quarter, due largely to fluctuations in end-market demand, including the effects of seasonality.
 The first fiscal quarter is typically our lowest revenue and cash generating quarter due, in part, to holiday shut downs at many original equipment manufacturer, or OEM, customers and distributors, and the first half of the fiscal year tends to generate lower revenue than the second half.
-However, typical seasonality and industry cyclicality may be overshadowed by other factors such as wider macroeconomic effects and timing of significant product launches by large OEMs.
-In the first quarter of fiscal year 2012, strength in the smartphone market and strong sales to a particular OEM more than offset the typical seasonal trend in revenue from our wireless target market.
-Weakness in industrial spending, in China in particular, together with the recent flooding in Thailand, a critical area for manufacturing many components important for the semiconductor supply chain, adversely impacted revenue from our industrial target market in the first quarter of fiscal year 2012.
-Our capacity mitigation plan to relocate production from areas affected by the flooding is now largely complete.
+However, typical seasonality and industry cyclicality may be overshadowed by other factors such as wider macroeconomic effects, timing of significant product transitions and launches by large OEMs and new product launches by our competitors.
+In the first two quarters of fiscal year 2012, strength in the smartphone market and strong sales to a particular OEM more than offset the typical seasonal downward trend in revenue from our wireless target market.
+We do not currently expect to experience the typical seasonal increase in revenue from our wireless target market in the third fiscal quarter of 2012, due to constraints in the supply chain of certain of our end customers as well as timing of product transitions at certain of our OEM customers.
+Weakness in industrial spending, in China in particular, together with the flooding in Thailand in late 2011, a critical area for manufacturing many components important for the semiconductor supply chain, adversely impacted revenue from our industrial target market in the first two quarters of fiscal year 2012.
+However, the industrial market began to recover during the second fiscal quarter of 2012, particularly in China.
+We currently expect the industrial market to continue to improve in the third quarter of fiscal year 2012.

 Historically, a relatively small number of customers have accounted for a significant portion of our net revenue.
-During the quarter ended January 29, 2012, Foxconn Technology Group companies accounted for 17% of our net revenue and our top 10 customers, which included three distributors, collectively accounted for 62% of our net revenue.
+During the fiscal quarter and two fiscal quarters ended April 29, 2012, Foxconn Technology Group companies accounted for 16% and 17% of our net revenue, respectively.
+Our top 10 customers for each of the fiscal quarter and two fiscal quarters ended April 29, 2012, which included three distributors each, collectively accounted for 62% of our net revenue.
 However, we believe that aggregate sales of our products to certain of our customers exceeds the amount of our direct sales to them.
-For example, we believe our aggregate sales to two OEMs when direct sales are combined with indirect sales to them through the respective contract manufacturers that they utilize, each accounted for more than 10% of our net revenues, respectively, for the quarter ended January 29, 2012.
+For example, we believe our aggregate sales to two OEMs, when direct sales are combined with indirect sales to them through the respective contract manufacturers that they utilize, each accounted for more than 10% of our net revenues, for each of the fiscal quarter and two fiscal quarters ended April 29, 2012.
 We expect to continue to experience significant customer concentration in future periods.
 Net revenue by target market data is derived from our understanding of our end customers' primary markets, and was as follows: